Religion in France: French Revolution

 The French Revolution stripped the Catholic Church of most of its wealth, power, and influence.
 The early revolutionaries sought to secularize all of French society, an effort inspired in part by the writings and philosophy of Voltaire.
 In August 1789, the new National Assembly abolished tithes, the mandatory 10% income tax which all Frenchmen (including non-Catholics) paid to the Catholic Church.
 In November 1789, they voted to expropriate the vast wealth of the Church in endowments, lands and buildings.
 In 1790, the Assembly abolished monastic religious orders.
 Statues and saints were rejected in a burst of iconoclasm, and most religious instruction ended.

 The Civil Constitution of the Clergy of 1790 put the Catholic Church under state control.
-It upended the traditional authority of the Church by required priests and bishops to be elected by their parishioners.
+It upended the traditional authority of the Church by requiring priests and bishops to be elected by their parishioners.
 The Republic legalized divorce and transferred birth, death, and marriage registrations to the state.
 The Catholic clergy was persecuted by the Paris Commune of 1792 to 1795 and by some of the Représentants en mission.
 Most notably, Jean-Baptiste Carrier conducted large-scale drownings of priests and nuns in the river Loire.

 In 1793, the government established a secular Republican Calendar.
 Church tradition had set aside every Sunday, together with many saint's days and other religious holidays, as days for celebration and relaxation but the government tried to end all that and to increase the total number of working days.
 It instituted a 10-day week, allowing one day in 10 for relaxation.
 Workers and peasants felt cheated and overworked.
 The new system disrupted daily routines and ended cherished celebrations.
 When the reformers were overthrown or executed, their radical new calendar was quickly abandoned.

 Many Catholic churches were turned into Temples of Reason during the Revolution, as recalled by this inscription on a church in Ivry-la-Bataille.